-As an education setting, we are directly responsible for ensuring we have the appropriate level of security protection procedures in place in order to safeguard systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Deputies) and any parental engagement.
+We review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
 Guidance on e-security is available from the National Education Network.
 In addition, we will consider meeting the Cyber security standards for schools and colleges.GOV.UK.
-Broader guidance on cyber security including considerations for governors and trustees can be found at Cyber security training for school staff - NCSC.GOV.UK.
+Broader guidance on cyber security including considerations for governors and trustees can be found at Cyber security training for school staff-NCSC.GOV.UK.